Menu

 4. Customer Service

-Customer service here isn’t the priority it is in the US for example.
+Customer service here isn’t a priority the way it is in the US.

 5. Consumer Choice